saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 Sets the number of separate shards to create for the test suite.
 Read more about shard tests on the [Android developer site](https://developer.android.com/training/testing/junit-runner#sharding-tests).

-When sharding is configured, `saucectl` creates the sharded jobs automatically for each of the devices defined for the suite based on the number of shards you specify.
-For example, if a suite defines a single emulator version with 2 shards, `saucectl` clones the suite and runs one shard index on the first suite, and the other shard index on the identical clone suite.
+When sharding is configured, `saucectl` automatically creates the sharded jobs for each of the devices defined for the suite based on the number of shards you specify.
+For example, for a suite testing a single emulator version that specifies 2 shards, `saucectl` clones the suite and runs one shard index on the first suite, and the other shard index on the identical clone suite.
+For a suite that is testing 2 emulator version and two real devices, `saucectl` must clone the suite to run each shard index for each emulator and device, so 8 jobs in total for the suite.

 ```yaml
   numShards: 2